Prosp3r/gotv/README.md

 ## How to contribute
-The GOTV projects will only succeed with a collective effort from parties online and offline and through the power of contributors.
+The GOTV projects will only succeed through collective efforts from contributors online and offline.
 To this end we welcome contributions in any form that is useful.

 #### 1. Send an email to:  gotvote@protonmail.com